TBjargrim/Walk-for-the-environment/README.md

 ## Installation

-Run git clone,
+Run git clone \
-cd into the right folder
+cd into the right folder \
-Run npm install.
+run npm install \

 The following packages are being used: